 \section{EDOCS: Probabilistic exact support recovery}

-In this section, we introduce the EDOCS scheme of probabilistic exact support recovery, and we name it EDOCS-EE, where EE means ``for Each, Exact'' support recovery.
+In this section, we present the EDOCS scheme for probabilistic exact support recovery, which we call EDOCS-EE, where ``EE'' stands for ``for Each, Exact.''

-We will use the fast binary splitting scheme from the group testing literature~\cite{price2020fast,cheraghchi2020combinatorial,wang2023quickly,price2023fast,li2025noisy}.
-In the following, we will introduce this scheme, illustrate the connection of group testing and our 1bCS problem, and show that the fast binary splitting algorithm can be used in our scheme in a highly efficient way, for which the analysis uses a classical result of the ``balls into bins'' problem~\cite{raab1998balls}.
+Our approach leverages the fast binary splitting algorithm from the group testing literature~\cite{price2020fast,cheraghchi2020combinatorial,wang2023quickly,price2023fast,li2025noisy}.
+We will briefly describe this algorithm, explain how it connects to the 1bCS problem, and show that it can be adapted to our setting in a highly efficient manner.
+The analysis of its performance uses classical results from the ``balls into bins'' problem~\cite{raab1998balls}.